massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     code Program.cs
     ```

 1. Replace any existing code with the following code snippet.
-Be sure to replace the placeholder values for **documentEndpoint** and **primaryKey** following the directions in the code comments.

     The code provides the overall structure of the app.
 Review the comments in the code to get an understanding of how it works.
 To complete the application, you add code in specified areas later in the exercise.